dksasaki/py-model-framework/docs/python_install.md

 Now you will create a locally installed Virtual Environment using miniconda:

->conda install -name YourVirtualEnvironmentName python=2.7
+>conda create -n YourVirtualEnvironmentName python=2.7

 ###Activating miniconda virtual environment and installing python packages
 Okey, your YourVirtualEnvironmentName environment is ready!